inaimathi/formlets/README.md

 Usage
 -----

-An example form declaration using general validation:
+An example form declaration using a general validation message:

 	(def-formlet login
+	    (login-page ((user-name :text (lambda (f) (check-password user-name password))) (password :password))
+			:submit "Login"
-	    (login-page ((user-name :text) (password :password)) :submit "Login" :general (#'check-password "You did not enter the correct user name or password")) (start-session)
+			:general "You did not enter the correct user name or password") (start-session)
 	  (setf (session-value :user-name) user-name)
 	  (setf (session-value :user-id) (check-password user-name password))
 	  (redirect "/profile"))

-In this case, the `check-password` function will be evaluated.
-If it returns `t`, a session is started and the user is redirected to `/profile`.
-If it returns `nil`, the user will be sent to `login-page`.
+If the validation function returns `t`, a session is started and the user is redirected to `/profile`.
+If it returns `nil`, the user will be sent to `login-page`, and a general error will be displayed just above the form.
 The fields in this formlet are `user-name` (a standard text input), and `password` (a password input).
 The submit button will read "Login" (by default, it reads "Submit").

 You would display the above formlet as follows: